 If you are experiencing symptoms like these, there are people who can help you.
 Talk to your family, a teacher who knows you well, a friend or your GP.

 If you don’t want to talk to somebody face-to-face, here are some organisations that can help you:

-As a final thought, there are lots of opportunities for support, some of which we have outlined above and hope you have found these helpful.
-The final link to share with you is from our regulator, Ofqual, who have published their own blog for students; it provides some great advice from psychologists about putting things into perspective, as well as further links to advice from the NHS and the government.
+The final link to share with you is from our regulator, Ofqual, who has published its own blog for students; it provides some great advice from psychologists about putting things into perspective, as well as further links to advice from the NHS and the government.

 Bethan joined OCR in April 2019 and is a subject advisor for GCSE Sciences and Applied Science.
 Before joining OCR, Bethan taught Biology to 11-18 year olds for eight years, and was responsible for planning her school’s biology schemes of learning.
 In addition to her teaching responsibilities, Bethan mentored PGCE students and NQTs in science, and oversaw all the trainees and NQTs within the school as professional tutor.
 In her spare time she enjoys dressmaking, quilting and many other different crafts.